cake-contrib/Cake.SqlServer/README.md

 ## Drop Database
 `DropDatabase(string connectionString, string databaseName)`

 Basically executes `Drop Database databasename` with some fail-safes.
 Actually it sets the database into offline mode - to cut off all existing connections.
 Then sets the database back online and then drops it.
 Reason for this dance - you can't drop a database if there are existing connections to the database.

-## Create Database
+## Create Database If Not Exist
 `CreateDatabaseIfNotExists(string connectionString, string databaseName)`

 Here we check if the database exists first, if it does not exists - create it.
 Does not do anything if database with this name already exists.

+## Create Database
+`CreateDatabase(string connectionString, string databaseName)`

+Creates database.
+If database with this name exists - SqlException is thrown.

 ## Drop and Create Database
 `DropAndCreateDatabase(String connectionString, String databaseName)`